MiniFate/MiniFate/_chapters/00-outline.md

 ## Stress and Consequences

 <!-- TODO: Are all aspects rated?
 And you invoke them you get the bonus??! -->
-PCs have three Consequence aspects, with ratings of +1, +2, +3.
+PCs have three Consequence aspects.
 These aspects start the game blank and are filled in by the player when their PC is harmed by something, like a rival NPC or even the environment.
 Consequence aspects allow players to choose how their PCs are affected by failures, providing a sense of control over their character's story.

-NPCs can have different number and ratings of Consequence aspects.
+NPCs can have different number of Consequence aspects.
-For example, a very challenging NPC might have several low-rating Consequence aspects to allow them to withstand a lot of harm.
+For example, a very challenging NPC might have several Consequence aspects to allow them to withstand a lot of harm.
 <!-- TODO: How does this all work? -->
 On the other hand, a weak NPC might only have a single Consequence aspect, allowing them to be knocked out with a single good blow.
-The number and rating of Consequence aspects for NPCs is determined by the GM as appropriate for the specific NPC and the situation.
+The number of Consequence aspects for NPCs is determined by the GM as appropriate for the specific NPC and the situation.

 If a character fills in all of their Consequence aspects, they are removed from the current conflict.
 This does not mean the character is "dead"---many classic stories have the hero or villain appear to meet their end only to show up at an critical moment.